microprediction/runthis/README.md

 Don't want to do that?
 Thanks for stopping by anyway.

-### Cut and Paste
+### Never edit script contents
-Use this as the main stub in your experimental files
+Instead, infer from the file names:

         if __name__=='__main__':
             import os